 What does freehold property in Singapore mean?

 In Singapore, freehold properties are seen as a more desirable form of real estate compared to leaseholds.
-Ownership of these properties can extend indefinitely and does not need to be returned to the state after 99 years.
+Ownership of these properties can extend indefinitely and .
 Owning freehold land in Singapore is highly sought after due to its scarcity.
 The government has the power to acquire it with the Land Acquisition Act, which makes it even more limited.